#lifelessons, #spiritual, Uncategorized

 Recently while running the tub for a bath I had an epiphany of sorts.
 I took my time to fill the tub ensuring the water was at the perfect temperature.
 I added Epsom salt and essential oil to optimize the experience of my respite time.
 I lit a candle and made sure the house was quiet.

 Relaxing in the tub was something that I was looking forward to.
 It had been a busy day.
-When the tub was full, I stepped in and realized even though the temperature of the water was delightful to my hands and arms, my feet told my brain.
+When the tub was full, I stepped in and realized even though the temperature of the water was delightful to my hands and arms.

 “Retreat!
 Retreat!
 Warning!!!
 Warning!!!!
 There is hot molten lava in the tub!”